srgokribb/Rifdock-Total-Setup/README.md

     # cp -r * /usr/local/include
     # cd ../lib
     # cp -r * /usr/local/lib

+- **Caution: You need to check whether there are the files which have the same names with the HDF5 library files in the directory to finally install your files (/usr/local/bin /include /lib).
+If there are some files which could be overwritten, backup the previous files to the other directory and continue to the next step.
+It is important not to destroy your previous environments and avoid any fatal mistakes.**

 #### (5) (Optioanl) Refresh the shared library cache with "ldconfig".
     # ldconfig